smarteditors/slate/source/includes/introductions/_catalogue.md

 # Catalogue API Introduction

-???
-Catalogue API endpoints deal with the organisation of kinds of items.
+Catalogue API endpoints deal with the categorisation of Items in the Asset API.

-Increasingly granular categories
+Catalogue API classes consist of increasingly granular kinds in the heirarchy:

-Catalogue > Type > Category > Catalogue Item
+Catalogue > Category > Type > Catalogue Item

-All assets are an example of a Catalogue Item.
+Items in the Asset API are phsical items, such a chair in an office, and they all belong to a Catalogue Item.